Leplik500/IssueTracker/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/) License.
+For more details, refer to the [LICENSE](https://choosealicense.com/licenses/mpl-2.0/) file.

 <!--